-I would finally like to give a special thank you to all our employees ably led by Joe Fenech Conti and the management team, without whom such improvement could not have been achieved.
-Also a heartfelt thank you must go to our audit committee for their sterling work.
+I would like to thank Mr Albert Debono for his time on our main board and his excellent technical input into our Audit committee.
+A special thank you goes to all our employees ably led by Joe Fenech Conti and the management team, for their hard work and commitment.
+Also a heartfelt thank you must go to our audit committee and the board of directors for their sterling work.

-Group Chairman
+WALTER BONNICI Group Chairman